-- Net Gains or Losses from Sales of Capital Assets or Investments: The final rule revised the treatment of net gains and net losses from the sale of non-inventory assets.
+The final rule revised the treatment of net gains and net losses from the sale of non-inventory assets.
 Under the revisions, net losses generated from the individual sales of capital assets or investments are disregarded.
 Whereas in prior policy, net losses, would offset net gains.

-- Advertising: The revised rules consolidated the advertising sourcing regardless of the type of media, advertising receipts are sourced to the location of the audience.
+The revised rules consolidated the advertising sourcing regardless of the type of media, advertising receipts are sourced to the location of the audience.
 If taxpayers are unable to reasonably determine the location of the audience, taxpayers may use the fixed 8.7% census-base figure to determine the sourcing to the state.

-- Transportation: The final rules have retained the mileage-based apportionment option but with modifications.
+The final rules have retained the mileage-based apportionment option but with modifications.
 Under the adopted rule, taxpayers may elect to apportion receipts using one of two formulas a) gross receipts or b) compensated mileage.

 The Comptroller intends to apply the adopted rule retroactively except for a few provisions which the Comptroller concedes are changes in the policy.
 Taxpayers should consult with their tax advisors to determine whether they should file amended franchise tax reports for periods still open under Texas’ statute of limitations (generally four years from the date the tax was due and payable).

 If you have questions about the outline above including tax planning, Calvetti Ferguson can help.
 For additional information click here to fill out our contact form and a member of our team will follow up with you promptly.